OSC/ood-documentation/latest/_sources/how-tos/app-development/interactive/form.rst.txt

 This gives you some flexibility in the form UI instead of the default select widget that shows all lowercase cluster names.

-Here's an example were the user will be shown a select dropdown menu item with different text than the default.
+Here's an example were the user will be shown a select drop-down menu item with different text than the default.

 .. code-block:: yaml